handongfeng/researchNotes/topNAlgorithmAndTechniqueYouMustMaster.md

 1. SVM: You should not only know how to use it, you should can derivate the dual formulation of SVM.
 2. Divide and conquer thchnique: for example quick sort, binary search
 3. DP: DP could be very broadly range.
 But you should master some commonly used DP algorithms. such as clibe stairs, shorest path for an image along each rows, etc.
-4. Graph algorithms: shorest path, DFS, BFS, topological sort, regions growing, dilate and erode
+4. Graph algorithms: shorest path, dijkstra algorithm, DFS, BFS, topological sort, regions growing, dilate and erode
 5. min/max heap, together with graph shorest path
 6. Tree structure. k-d tree
 7. Regression